Australia–Sri Lanka relations: Aid

 In 2008-09 the estimated budget for aid to Sri Lanka is $27 million.
-In April 2009, the Australian Government announced a further A$4.5 million of humanitarian aid to assist the end of the civil war in Sri Lanka. $1.5 million will be given to United Nations High Commissioner for Refugees and the International Organisation for Migration.
+In April 2009, the Australian Government announced a further A$4.5 million of humanitarian aid to assist the end of the civil war in Sri Lanka. $1.5 million will be given to United Nations High Commissioner for Refugees and the International Organization for Migration.

+The Government of Australia has announced a total of AUD $3.5 million in assistance for Sri Lanka in response to the impacts of Cyclone Ditwah.